QINGTANS/Three-Phase-Resource-Inference-Framework/README.md

 5. Run `pip install -r requirements.txt` to install python packages.
 6. Run `jupyter notebook` to open the jupyter notebook under this environment.
 7. Open the file **three-step-resource-inference.ipynb** in the jupyter notebook page.
-8. Set the parameters (i.e., the number of inferred resources) in the second cell.
+8. Set the parameters in the second cell.
 9. Click run all cells and wait for the results.

 ## Running example